BaileyKH/stoked-app/README.md

 ## Features

-SnowRide Gear Shop offers a user-friendly interface with robust features including:
+Stoked Snowboarding Shop offers a user-friendly interface with robust features including:

 - **Product Browsing:** Effortlessly navigate through our wide range of snowboarding equipment categorized by type, brand, and price.
 - **Detailed Product Descriptions:** Get all the information you need with detailed descriptions, specifications, and high-quality images for each product.